DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Detection Grid
 ^^^^^^^^
-See: :ref:`enable-grid-viz`
+See: :ref:`enable_grid_viz`

 .. _detection-resolution:
 Resolution
 ^^^^^^^^
-Change the resolution of the detection grid which is projected onto the geometry inside the "groundDetection" collection.
+Change the resolution of the detection grid which is projected onto the geometry inside the "Ground Detection" collection.

 .. _limit-sliders: